 Self-Esteem and Identity Formation

 The self-worth of teens comes from external sources: grades, likes, social status.
-The result is fragility.
 We help them build self-esteem from the inside out.

 Interventions include the use of Narrative Therapy, which helps teens re-author their self-story from one that is defined by their flaws or past mistakes into a story where strengths and potential are valued.
 This helps them become self-compassionate and assertive.